caped-baldys/stock-sell-buy-calls/README.md

 # internship
 To run the algorithm

-first install all the packages by running the 'install modules' jupyter notebook secondly run the 'trade_algo' notebook to see the algorithms implementaion
+first install all the packages by running the 'install modules' jupyter notebook

+secondly run the 'trade_algo' notebook to see the algorithm implementaion

-to cantact me email:svr1052000@gmail.com
+to contact me email:svr1052000@gmail.com
   phn: 7620518519